madpiano/2019-432/slides/class04/README.md

 ## Minute Paper Feedback

-My comments and aggregated feedback on the Minute Paper after Class 03 are gathered at http://bit.ly/432-2019-minute3-results.
+Comments on the Minute Paper after Class 03 are gathered at http://bit.ly/432-2019-minute3-results.

 ## A Few Links Related to that Feedback